 4 – 20ma Control Basics

 In the HVAC/R industry, we still see these types of controls with a TXV being a common example.
 The TXV is controlled by pressures in the suction line, bulb and spring to set the outlet superheat.
 These forces are all mechanical without electrical inputs or specific “data points”.
-The feedback from these forces are in constant tension to output the proper amount of refrigerant to properly feed the evaporator coil.
+The feedback from these forces is in constant tension to output the proper amount of refrigerant to properly feed the evaporator coil.

 Digital vs. Analog